 When we hear the call of Ayahuasca and the sacred medicines and actively decide to participate in a Ayahuasca ceremony or retreat, one of the main concerns that we have is the ‘Ayahuasca diet’.
 There are so many different opinions and recommendations floating around the Internet these days that it can be confusing for a first-time drinker.

-Working at Eagle Condor Alliance (an Ayahuasca and sacred medicines healing center in Colombia), I often speak to participants on the phone or Skype before they come down to join us for a retreat.
-One of the topics we talk about is pre-retreat diet and the importance of arriving as physically clean and strong as possible so that a profound relationship with the medicine can be established during Ayahuasca ceremony.
-Upon arrival, participants who may have taken my recommendations a bit too far, tell horror stories regarding pre-retreat preparation that usually involve handfuls of nuts, fruit, and white rice.
+Working at the Eagle Condor Alliance, I often speak to participants on the phone or Skype before they come down to join us for a retreat.
+One of the topics we talk about is pre-retreat diet and the importance of arriving as physically clean and strong as possible.
+A good diet leading up to ceremony is key to creating a profound relationship with the medicine during an Ayahuasca ceremony or San Pedro ceremony.
+Upon arrival, participants who may have taken my recommendations a bit too far, tell horror stories regarding pre-retreat diets consisting of handfuls of nuts, fruit, and white rice.

-I hope this article enables individuals who are feeling the call to Ayahuasca and the sacred medicines to reach a better understanding of the pre-ceremony diet so they can enjoy meals leading up to ceremonies and of course enjoy this divine medicine that we are so blessed to know.
+I hope this article enables individuals who are feeling the call to Ayahuasca and the sacred medicines to reach a better understanding of the pre-ceremony diet so they can enjoy meals leading up to ceremonies and ultimately enjoy this divine medicine that we are so blessed to know.